 SOLDOTNA, ALASKA -- As a consumer from your state, I felt it was my responsibility to bring to your attention the following incident.
 I own a 2000 Chevrolet Suburban 2500 4x4 with automatic transmission.
 In February 2003, at 76,000 miles, we started to experience slipping/hard shifting in our transmission, along with a 'whirling' noise coming from somewhere underneath the vehicle.

-Five trips to Hutchings Chevrolet in Soldotna, Alaska, and $1740.19 later, we have new oil cooler lines, new re-surfaced rear brake rotors and replaced pads, a new right front axle seal, new rear transfer case bearings (that finally fixed the 'whirling' noise), and new shift solenoids, but...our transmission is STILL slipping/shifting hard!
+Five trips to Hutchings Chevrolet in Soldotna, Alaska, and $1,740.19 later, we have new oil cooler lines, new resurfaced rear brake rotors and replaced pads, a new right front axle seal, new rear transfer case bearings (that finally fixed the 'whirling' noise), and new shift solenoids, but...our transmission is STILL slipping/shifting hard!
 When hooked up to the service center's diagnostic computer, the code '1870' is displayed.

 A transmission is an essential component of a vehicle, along with the engine and the body.
-No well-maintained three year old vehicle that was purchased brand-new should be suffering from a transmission failure.
+No well-maintained three-year-old vehicle that was purchased brand-new should be suffering from a transmission failure.
 I believe that Chevrolet is aware that their transmissions are defective and have been for over five years.
-I believe that they are misleading the public when they state that their vehicles are 'Built like a Rock', and show images of their vehicles being used in excessively rough terrain.
+I believe that they are misleading the public when they state that their vehicles are 'Built like a Rock,' and show images of their vehicles being used in excessively rough terrain.
 I believe that, by not standing behind their product, they are guilty of dishonorable and dishonest behavior.